Nate Thayer: Final years

+Death

+According to an article in the New York Times, Thayer's health had been declining around the last decade of his life.
+Around this time, he also used alcohol and drugs.
+On Facebook in August 2022, Thayer wrote that he had been afflicted with "two strokes, two heart attacks, two bouts with COVID-19, sepsis infections which went viral and left me with heart and other damage".

+On January 3, 2023, Thayer was found dead at home in Falmouth, Massachusetts.
+His brother, Robert, who found his body, said that it was not clear exactly when he died.

-Personal life and death
+Personal life

 Thayer resided in the U.S. and in Cambodia.
 His website, Nate-Thayer.com, which was active for many years, is no longer accessible.
 In 2000, Thayer returned to the United States and bought a farmhouse in Maryland.
 Then he moved to Falmouth, Massachusetts on Cape Cod along with his pet dog Lamont.

-On January 3, 2023, Thayer was found dead at home in Falmouth.
-His brother, Robert, who found his body, said that it was not clear exactly when he died.
-Thayer had been in poor health for some time; on Facebook in August 2022, he wrote that he had been afflicted with "two strokes, two heart attacks, two bouts with Covid, sepsis infections which went viral and left me with heart and other damage".

 Honors and awards

 Thayer's reporting earned him the 1998 Francis Frost Wood Award for Courage in Journalism, given by Hofstra University in Hempstead, New York to a journalist "judged to best exemplify physical or moral courage in the practice of his or her craft."
 He was the first recipient of the Center for Public Integrity's ICIJ (International Consortium of Investigative Journalists) Award for Outstanding International Investigative Reporting in November 1998.
 Upon awarding Thayer the ICIJ Award, the judges noted:

 According to Vaudine England of the BBC, "Many of the region's greatest names in reporting made their mark in the pages of the Review, from the legendary Richard Hughes of Korean War fame, to Nate Thayer, the journalist who found Cambodia's Khmer Rouge leader Pol Pot."

 Thayer was also the first person in 57 years to turn down a prestigious Peabody Award, because he did not want to share it with ABC News' Nightline who he believed stole his story and deprived him and the Far Eastern Economic Review of income.

 Since 1999 Hofstra University's Department of Journalism and Mass Media Studies in the School of Communication has awarded the Nate Thayer Scholarship to a qualified student with the best foreign story idea.
 Winners are selected on the basis of scholastic achievement or potential as well as economic need.